-9.5.1 Who May Apply
+9.5.3 Who May Apply

-A claim for a refund for Express Mail postage may be made only by the mailer (the sender of an Express Mail item or the holder of the Express Mail Corporate Account used to pay for postage).
+A claim for a refund for Priority Mail Express postage may be made only by the mailer (the sender of a Priority Mail Express item or the holder of the USPS Corporate Account used to pay for postage).

-9.5.2 Conditions for Refund
+9.5.4 Conditions for Refund

-[8-2-10] A refund request must be made within 90 days after the date of mailing.
-Except as provided in 114.2.0 and 414.3.0, a mailer may file for a postage refund only under one of the following circumstances:

-- a.
-The item was not delivered or made available for claim as guaranteed under the applicable service purchased. - b.
-The item was not delivered or made available for claim by the guaranteed delivery time applicable to the service purchased, and delivery was not attempted by the guaranteed delivery time applicable to the service purchased.
+A postage refund request must be made within 30 days after the date of mailing.
+Except as provided in 9.5.5, a mailer may file for a postage refund only if the item was not delivered, delivery was not attempted, or if the item was not made available for claim by the delivery date and time specified at the time of mailing.

-9.5.3 Refunds Not Given
+9.5.5 Refunds Not Given

-[8-2-10] A postage refund will not be given if the guaranteed service was not provided due to any of the circumstances in 114.2.0 and 414.3.0.
+A postage refund will not be given if the guaranteed service was not provided due to any of the following circumstances: